banzaicloud/koperator-docs/docs/ssl.md

 ### Listeners not used for internal broker communication

-In [this **KafkaCluster** custom resource](https://github.com/banzaicloud/koperator/blob/master/config/samples/kafkacluster_with_ssl_hybrid_customcert.yaml), SSL is enabled for all listeners, and certificates are automatically generated for "internal" and "controller" listeners.
+In [this **KafkaCluster** custom resource](https://github.com/banzaicloud/koperator/blob/master/config/samples/kafkacluster_with_ssl_hybrid_customcert.yaml), SSL is enabled for all listeners, and certificates are automatically generated for "inner" and "controller" listeners.
 The "external" and "internal" listeners will use the user-provided certificates.
 The **serverSSLCertSecret** key is a reference to the Kubernetes secret that contains the server certificate for the listener to be used for SSL communication.

-In the server secret the following keys must be set:
+In the server secret, the following keys must be set:

 | Key              | Value                                     |
 |:----------------:|:------------------------------------------|